-To extend previous studies on the potential role of NK cells in the pathogenesis of malaria, we examined the relationship between rs2736191 and longitudinal clinical outcomes (i.e., malaria and SMA episodes) in a cohort of Kenyan children residing in a holoendemic P. falciparum area.
-Additionally, we examined the relationship between identical clinical outcomes and another NCR3 variant (i.e., rs11575837:C > T) located in the non-coding region of exon 1 prior to the start codon.
-Although not examined in malaria, carriage of the minor T allele of rs11575837 is associated with reduced gene expression, decreased functional properties, and protection against primary Sjögren's syndrome (pSS) (30, 31).
+To extend previous studies on the potential role of NK cells in the pathogenesis of malaria, we examined the relationship between NCR3 variants (rs2736191 and rs11575837) and longitudinal clinical outcomes (i.e., malaria and SMA episodes) in a cohort of Kenyan children residing in a holoendemic P. falciparum area.
 Here, we report the impact of the two NCR3 variants on susceptibility to pediatric malaria and SMA throughout a 36-mos. follow-up period during the development of naturally-acquired malarial immunity.